Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Slow down enough, through breaking or downshifting before you enter the curve and you won't need to use the brake in the curve (or switch through gears during the curve).

 When going into extreme weather conditions, have your automobile checked out thoroughly.
 Don't cut corners if possible.
 It's for your own safety as well as for others.

 When snow and ice are on the ground, you see a lot of people loading the bed of their pickup truck with heavy stuff to help with traction on the slippery roads.
 Please remember that whatever you have in the back of the truck can go flying if you are involved in a crash.
-Using loose firewood or cement blocks may lead to serious injury!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 How can I prevent ice and snow build up on wipers while driving?
 It is a pain when you are driving and you have to pull over to knock off the ice and snow all the time.
 And yes I do try the windshield washer fluid, but it doesn't seem to help much.
 Thanks.

 You may need new wipers - look for ones to fit your vehicle that claim to reduce ice/slush build up.